 Centennial Farm is home to several farm animals, including pigs, goats and cows.
 Read all about them below.

 Centennial Farm is home to two oxen, which are permanent residents.
 Oxen are cattle that have been trained to work; it is just a job title for them, similar to a firefighter or a doctor.
 Oxen can be any breed or gender of cattle and they are used for a variety of jobs including pulling logs out of a forest or tilling fields to prepare them for planting.
 Oxen were widely used on the Oregon Trail in favor of horses because of their hardiness, requiring a less specialized diet, and having the ability to pull much heavier loads.

 Meet our oxen team:

 - Hoss & Howie: Hoss and Howie are half brothers, born and trained to be oxen at the Three Eagles Ranch in Colorado.
 They are from the historic American Milking Devon breed and were born in May 2013.
 Weighing about 1,000 pounds each, Hoss and Howie will continue to grow until they are six years old.
 The first Devon cattle landed at Plymouth Colony on the sailing ship The Charity in 1623.
 The American Milking Devon breed was the favorite of President George Washington.
 He kept them at Mount Vernon and trained them to work his fields.

 Other permanent residents of Centennial Farm are our pair of peafowl.
-Peafowl is a general term for both male and females of the specie.
+Peafowl is a general term for both males and females of the specie.
 Males are specifically referred to as peacocks and females are peahens.
 Peacocks are the more brightly colored and possess the long, shimmery tail feathers the specie is known for.
 Peahens are often much more subdue in color, reason being they want to be able to camouflage into the landscape from predators while protecting their babies after they hatch.